haralyzer/haralyzer/README.rst

     single_entry.request.userAgent -> String of the User-Agent

     # ALL ATTRIBUTES OF A RESPONSE
-    single_entry.response.bodySize -> Int of the body size for the response single_entry.response.cacheControl -> String of the ``Cache-Control`` header single_entry.response.contentSecurityPolicy -> String of the `Content-Security-Policy`` header single_entry.response.contentSize -> Int of the content size single_entry.response.contentType -> String of the ``content-type`` header single_entry.response.date -> String of the ``date`` header single_entry.response.headers -> List of headers
+    single_entry.response.bodySize -> Integer of the body size for the response single_entry.response.cacheControl -> String of the ``Cache-Control`` header single_entry.response.contentSecurityPolicy -> String of the `Content-Security-Policy`` header single_entry.response.contentSize -> Integer of the content size single_entry.response.contentType -> String of the ``content-type`` header single_entry.response.date -> String of the ``date`` header single_entry.response.headers -> List of headers
-    single_entry.response.headersSize -> Int of the size of the headers single_entry.response.httpVersion -> String of the http version used single_entry.response.lastModified -> String of the ``last-modified`` header single_entry.response.mimeType -> String of the mimeType of the content single_entry.response.redirectURL -> String of the redirect URL or None single_entry.response.status -> Int of th HTTP status code single_entry.response.statusText -> String of HTTP staus
+    single_entry.response.headersSize -> Integer of the size of the headers single_entry.response.httpVersion -> String of the http version used single_entry.response.lastModified -> String of the ``last-modified`` header single_entry.response.mimeType -> String of the mimeType of the content single_entry.response.redirectURL -> String of the redirect URL or None single_entry.response.status -> Integer of th HTTP status code single_entry.response.statusText -> String of HTTP status
     single_entry.response.text -> String of content received

     ** You are still able to access items like a dictionary. print(single_entry["connection"])
-    # 80
+    # "80"

 MultiHarParser